algolia/algoliasearch-client-python/README.md

 Thank you for considering to contribute to Algolia's API Client Python v2.
 Here is the list of tasks that I would love to get your help:

 1. Using Python v1 within Algolia for non-critical projects?
 Start using this v2 today!
-Found a bug?
-Report it here: [https://github.com/algolia/algoliasearch-client-python](https://github.com/algolia/algoliasearch-client-python).
-2. Have experience in Python?
-Check if the code/structure *Pythonic*
-3. Coming from Java, or another robust language?
-Take a moment to analyze the quality of the code
+3. Analyze the code quality
-4. Are you a test addicted like me?
-Take a moment to analyze the quality of tests
+4. Analyze the quality of tests
-5. Play with the client.
+5. Create a [free account](https://www.algolia.com/users/sign_up/hacker) at Algolia, and play with this client.

 ## Get started locally